 How to Write a PoC

-Key Elements of a Good PoC:
+Key elements of a good PoC

-1. Working Test Case: This is the most direct way to demonstrate a vulnerability.
+This is the most direct way to demonstrate a vulnerability.
 It should be executable and should clearly show the flaw in action.

-3. Clear Separation of Actors: Clearly define and separate the roles involved in the PoC.
+Clearly define and separate the roles involved in the PoC.
 Common roles include:

 • Attacker: The entity exploiting the vulnerability.